 IRS rules for tax record retention

-- If you file for a bad debt deduction or loss from worthless securities: Keep documents for seven years.
+- If you file for a bad debt deduction or loss from worthless securities, keep all documents for seven years.

-- If you underreport income, and it’s more than 25% of your gross income: Retain records for six years.
+- If you underreport income, and it's more than 25% of your gross income, you should retain records for six years.

-- If you filed a fraudulent return or no return at all: Keep tax and supporting documents indefinitely.
+- If you filed a fraudulent return or no return at all, you should keep all tax and supporting documents indefinitely.

-- If you have employees: Retain employment tax records for four or more years after the tax was due or you paid it, whichever date is later.
+- If you have employees, you should retain employment tax records for four or more years after the tax was due or you paid it — whichever date is later.

 Accounting and tax documents to retain permanently